pegasystems/pega-helm-charts/docs/Deploying-Pega-on-openshift.md

 - openshift-cli - the OpenShift command-line tool that you use to connect to your OpenShift cluster.

-## Creating a Red Hat OpenShift project - 5 minutes
+## Creating a Red Hat OpenShift project - One hour

-To deploy Pega Platform to a OpenShift cluster, you must create a Google Cloud project in which you will create your Kubernetes cluster resources.
-What do we need to state here??
+There are multiple ways of creating an Openshift cluster.
+For an overview, see [OpenShift Container Platform installation overview](https://docs.openshift.com/container-platform/4.7/installing/index.html#ocp-installation-overview).

 ### Creating a database resource

 Pega Platform deployments on OpenShift require you to install Pega Platform software in an SQL database.
-After you create an SQL instance that is available to your OpenShift cluster, you must create a postSQL database in which to install Pega Platform.
+After you create an SQL instance that is available to your OpenShift cluster, you must create a PostgreSQL database in which to install Pega Platform.
 When you are finished, you will need the database name and the SQL instance IP address that you create in this procedure in order to add this information to your pega.yaml Helm chart.

 #### Creating an SQL instance